CosmosContracts/juno-tools-docs/README.md

-# DAO DAO docs
+# JunoTools docs

 This website is built using [Docusaurus 2](https://docusaurus.io/).

 ## Contributing

-Interested in contributing to DAO DAO?
-Check out [CONTRIBUTING.md](./CONTRIBUTING.md).
+Interested in contributing to JunoTools Check out [CONTRIBUTING.md](./CONTRIBUTING.md).

 ### Installation